VINAYAK-1009/Trading-SDK/README.md

 View portfolio holdings

-⚠️ This is a simulation only.
+This is a simulation only.
 No real market or Bajaj Broking live API integration is used.

-🛠️ Technology Stack
+ Technology Stack:

 Language: Python 3